snowplow/scala-maxmind-iplookups/README.md

 ## Roadmap

-Nothing planned currently, although I want to look into Specs2's data tables and see if they would be a better fit for the unit tests.
+Nothing planned currently, although we want to look into Specs2's data tables and see if they would be a better fit for the unit tests.

 ## Copyright and license